Travis Kelce Net Worth 2024: Bio, Age, Career, Spouse, Children, Awards

 Eminem has also faced threats to his safety.
 In 2020, a homeless man broke into his house with the intent to harm him, leading to legal proceedings and a guilty plea from the perpetrator.

-See also Adeniyi Johnson Net Worth 2024: Bio, Wiki, Age, Career, Spouse, Children, House
+See also Toyin Abraham Net Worth 2024: Bio, Age, Career, Husband, Children, Cars, House

 Additionally, in 2023, Eminem was targeted in a racially motivated attack during the Jacksonville shooting.